appcoreopc/gcp-associate/README.md

 Billing accounts are tieds to project.
 Make sense cuz that's how it works in the corporate world.

 ## Types of accounts

-Billing Account Creator, which can create new self-service billing accounts Billing Account Administrator, which manages billing accounts but cannot create them Billing Account User, which enables a user to link projects to billing accounts Billing Account Viewer, which enables a user to view billing account cost and transactions
+Billing Account Creator, which can create new self-service billing accounts

+Billing Account Administrator, which manages billing accounts but cannot create them

+Billing Account User, which enables a user to link projects to billing accounts

+Billing Account Viewer, which enables a user to view billing account cost and transactions

 Output format : csv and json

+Stackdriver
+- Need a workspace to make logs analysis works

 App engine